(416) 500-1510 Book Free Consultation

 For at-home maintenance between sessions, use a lightweight facial oil with gentle self-massage techniques we'll teach you.

-Direct intra-oral access to deep jaw muscles provides immediate relief from TMJ pain, teeth grinding, and chronic jaw tension.
+Direct intra-oral access to the deep jaw muscles helps release the tension that builds up from clenching, grinding, and everyday stress.

 Natural Facial Lift